aplteam/Cider/docs/Cider-User-Guide.md

 1 = Report the Git status in a read-only edit window (the default) <br>
 2 = Report the Git status by printing it to the session <br>
 3 = Ask the user what to do <br>

+No matter what the global config parameter `ReportGitStatus` is saying, if a project is not version-controlled by Git (read: has no `.git/` folder in the root of the project folder) or `batch` is 1, no Git status is reported.

 ##### verbose